gn3rps/tweedle/PCB/left half/README.md

-These are the gerber files for the Tweedle left half
+These are the EasyEDA gerber files for the left half of the Tweedle keyboard.